uccser/cs-field-guide/text/en/chapters/computer-vision.md

 .. https://en.wikipedia.org/wiki/Google_driverless_car

 ..
 I think for this topic, it could be important to mention the links into math, and also provide links to more advanced stuff, as there will be some high school students who are very confident with math, and could investigate this topic quite possibly to the level that more advanced university students would (and there are probably some that already have!).
-Graphics seems to be popular with the “geekiest” and “smartest” students.
+Graphics seems to be popular with the "geekiest" and "smartest" students.

 ..
 Of course students who aren’t so confident in math should still be given stuff they can understand as well.

 ..
 For the students who’re not so math-heavy, I wonder if it’s worth pointing out links into cognitive science (bio/psych), too.
-The human visual system and a computer vision system may have similar “hardware”, but they don’t interpret images in the same way.
+The human visual system and a computer vision system may have similar "hardware", but they don’t interpret images in the same way.
 Some of the things that we find easy to do (like recognising people’s facial expressions) are challenging for a computer, and some things that we find challenging (like seeing through some optical illusions; e.g. checkerboard illusion) are easy for a computer.

 {comment end}